JB395/Pool-Payout-Manager/README.md

 ![14  Results](https://user-images.githubusercontent.com/29760787/83368416-b4a6d900-a386-11ea-8e44-9c773aa94fa0.jpg)

 The wallet Transaction page will show the transactions so far.
 First, the wallet received 90.0 QTUM sent from the Testnet faucet.
-Next, the contract create transation sent the contract bytecode and fees of 1.01414 QTUM.
+Next, the contract create transaction sent the contract bytecode and fees of 1.01414 QTUM.
 Finally, the wallet received a gas refund of 0.623456 QTUM.
-Gas refunds are sent in the coinstake transaction, so they shown as "mined" on the blockchain, and must mature for 500 blocks before they can be used.
+Gas refunds are sent in the coinstake transaction, so they show as "mined" in the wallet, and must mature for 500 blocks before they can be used.

 ![15  Transactions](https://user-images.githubusercontent.com/29760787/83368419-b7093300-a386-11ea-8508-86a14c7737ca.jpg)